rcallaby/Learn-Git/README.md

 ```

 That should give you a brief idea of how to use Git, of course you can look at the lessons that I have created in this repository for more in depth explainations.

+You can use this project as a way to start to contribute to open source projects.
+This could be a **good first issue** just modify the CONTRIBUTORS.md file so that it links to your own github repository.
+Use markdown as shown in the file.